 Many avid NFL fans are incredibly loyal to their teams, and that loyalty bleeds over to their home stadiums, too.
 Fans grow attached to the field, the history, and oftentimes, the name itself.

 With so much uproar over the devotion to NFL stadium names, we decided to ask NFL fans their thoughts about stadium names and how well they can identify the names of NFL stadiums.
-We surveyed more than 1,000 NFL fans across the country to determine the most recognizable stadium names in the league as well as the overall best and worst stadium names in the league.
+When they weren’t distracted from taking advantage of promos at places like Borgata online casino in PA and Hollywood Casino, we surveyed more than 1,000 NFL fans across the country to determine the most recognizable stadium names in the league as well as the overall best and worst stadium names in the league.
 We also put them to the test to see how well they could accurately name their own home team’s stadium.

 Most and Least Recognizable NFL Stadiums